Arthur Coningham (RAF officer): Second World War service

 Coningham's doctrine was fundamental.
 He stated that the greatest attribute of air power was its ability to speedily concentrate its force.
 It followed that its command must also be concentrated.
 Tactical air power had to be closely coordinated with the ground forces, but the army could not command it.
 He stated as much in a pamphlet that was widely distributed, to every ranking officer in North Africa, so that they would know what to expect.
 The pamphlet included Coningham's priorities for success in use of tactical air power.
 First, gain air superiority.
 Second, use the air superiority gained to interdict enemy reinforcements of men and materiel to isolate the battlefield.
 Third, combine air attacks with ground assaults on the front lines.

 Coningham was knighted after El Alamein and continued to provide tactical air support for the Eighth Army until they occupied Tripoli in January 1943.
 Later in 1943 Coningham was promoted to Air Marshal and directed tactical air force operations in the Allied invasion of Sicily and Italy as commander of the Northwest African Tactical Air Force.

 As the leading exponent of tactical air warfare, Coningham was the obvious choice to command 2nd Tactical Air Force in the North-West European campaign under Air Marshal Trafford Leigh-Mallory, commanding the Allied Expeditionary Air Forces, and in January 1944 he was recalled to Britain where he helped plan air support for the Normandy landings.
 His relationship with Montgomery deteriorated markedly after the landings took place.
 The two often clashed when Montgomery regularly tried to bypass Coningham, who was the designated point of contact for air support requests, and deal directly with Leigh-Mallory.
 At the end of June, Montgomery lobbied Tedder, now deputy commander to U.S. General Dwight D. Eisenhower at Supreme Allied Headquarters, for Coningham's removal after he criticised the army for tardiness in capturing Caen in order to make available airfields for tactical aircraft.
 Tedder, however, advised Eisenhower that such removal would be "a disaster" and the criticism valid.
 In August 1944 Montgomery wrote to Alan Brooke that "Coningham is violently anti-army and despised by all soldiers; my army commanders mistrust him and never want to see him."
 However it was Montgomery who received a rebuke from Eisenhower, while Leigh-Mallory's headquarters was dissolved in October as an unnecessary command echelon.

 He remained commander of the 2nd Tactical Air Force until July 1945, when he was replaced by Air Chief Marshal Sir Sholto Douglas and appointed head of Flying Training Command.

-A keen yachtsman, in 1947 he was appointed Commodore of the Royal Air Force Yacht Club then based at Calshot; however he later oversaw the move to the current location at Hamble.
+A keen yachtsman, in 1947 he was appointed Commodore of the RAF Yacht Club then based at Calshot; however he later oversaw the move to the current location at Hamble.